PietroSmusi04/minimum-spanning-tree/Lisp/readme.txt

 Creating a graph:
-(new-graph graph-id) -> graph-id: this function adds the graph graph-id it to the program data.
+(new-graph graph-id) -> graph-id: this function adds the graph graph-id to the program data.

 Deleting a graph:
 (delete-graph graph-id) -> NIL: